NHHC Proclamation: ‘U.S. Navy Original Six Frigates Day’

 |0

-This work, NHHC Proclamation: ‘U.S. Navy Original Six Frigates Day’, by LT Anthony Ivester, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NHHC Proclamation: ‘U.S. Navy Original Six Frigates Day’, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT